-Prior to August 1, 2022, the County developed an inventory of sites with a potential to generate pollutants to the MS4.
-The inventory will include businesses or sites identified based on the presence of activities that are pollutant generating or complaint-based from home-based businesses and multi-family sites.
+The County has developed an inventory of sites with a potential to generate pollutants to the MS4.
+The inventory includes businesses or sites identified based on the presence of activities that are pollutant generating or complaint-based from home-based businesses and multi-family sites.